Two-Time Relativistic Bohmian Model of Quantum Mechanics: Final remarks

 \section{Final remarks}

 The proposed theory arises as a result of taking literally Feynman's sum over history interpretation.
-The apparent ubiquity of matter is resolved by considering hidden motions, relative to a new temporal variable, independent of the usual one.
-The expedient may seem impactful, but in truth it does not differ substantially from the consideration of extra spatial dimensions regularly adopted by many theories.
-Furthermore, from a mathematical point of view, the proposal is much simpler than the mentioned Bohmian models that predict superluminal speeds and convoluted space-time structures.
-Although at the moment the only new prediction beyond the standard interpretation is the described relativistic anisotropy of the uncertainty principle, it has been seen that the theory is able to satisfactorily elucidate quite a few facts, within a deterministic point of view.
-Exciting development prospects involve spin and the problem of dark matter.
+The postulation of a new time parameter is a much simpler expedient, from a mathematical point of view, than the criterion of the Bohmian theories mentioned in the introduction, which predict a convoluted space-time and violate the spirit of Special Relativity.
+The theory is able to satisfactorily explain the general empiricism of Quantum Mechanics, leading interference, collapses and self-interactions (suspiciously called $virtual$ in the standard view) to a deterministic explanation.
+Furthermore, TTBM provides testable effects beyond the standard viewpoint and exciting development prospects involve explanation of spin and part of dark matter.

-However, the theory is in its infancy and we have already pointed out gaps that need to be filled.
-One of the key issues concerns the integration of the model with the Field Theory, a pending task probably capable of clarifying important elements.
+Of course, the theory is in its infancy and we have pointed out some gaps that need to be filled.
+The most important seems to be the derivation, through approximations, of the various standard spin relativistic wave equations, \emph{in primis} the Dirac one.